-The most common indicator of traffic congestion is based on the difference in average speed between free-flow conditions (usually based on data recorded in the middle of the night) and those observed at different times of day, converted to an implied increase (absolute or percentage) in average travel time.
+The most common indicator of traffic congestion is based on the ratio between the average speed in free-flow conditions (usually based on data recorded in the middle of the night) and those observed at different times of day, converted to an implied increase (absolute or percentage) in average travel time.

 This is the basis behind the commercially published indices from INRIX and Tom Traffic which compare congestion levels between cities and countries.
-The INRIX Travel Time Index (TTI) which underlies the INRIX Scorecard is developed using the methodology described in Table 2.
+For example, the Travel Time Index (TTI), used by INRIX until 2016, was developed using the methodology described in Table 2.
 This information can either be presented as a ratio (e.g. 1.3) signifying the proportionate increase in journey time, or as the excess amount, which in the US is referred to as the 'travel time tax'.

-An example of the INRIX Index applied to data from London is shown in Figure 1.
+An example of the INRIX Index applied to data from London is shown in Figure 3.

-Figure 1.
-INRIX Congestion Index for Peak Period Travel in London [dark red = worst]
+Figure 3: INRIX Congestion Index for Peak Period Travel in London [dark red = worst]